front/drupal-learning-resources/behat.md

 According to this file, our tests should be located in `tests/features`.
 So let's start by creating that:

 ```
-$ mkdir -p tests/features
+mkdir -p tests/features
 ```

 And now let's create a simple test that checks that the site is working.
 Let's create a file called `check.site.feature` in there. `.feature` is the file extension we will be using, and the syntax will be [the gherkin language](https://docs.behat.org/en/latest/user_guide/gherkin.html).
-Create that file inside of the folder `tests/features` and use this as the contents:
+Create that file inside of the folder `tests/features` and use the file from the assets directory as the contents:

 ```
-@site-check @api
-Feature: Site check
-  Scenario: An anonymous user can access the front page
-    Given I am an anonymous user
-    When I am on the homepage
-    Then the response status code should be 200

-  Scenario: An anonymous user can access the user login page
-    Given I am an anonymous user
-    When I go to "user/login"
-    Then the response status code should be 200
+wget https://raw.githubusercontent.com/front/drupal-learning-resources/main/assets/check.site.feature -O tests/features/check.site.feature
 ```

 This syntax is hopefully pretty easy to understand, but what this means is we have 2 tests: One that visits the frontpage and checks if the status code is 200.
 And another one checks if the status code is 200 on the user/login page.
 Not super useful, but not super unuseful either.